Nejc Kolman

-Nejc Kolman (born 26 February 1989) is a professional football player from Slovenia who plays for Heidelberg United FC.
+Nejc Kolman (born 26 February 1989) is a retired football player from Slovenia who played for Australian outfit Heidelberg United FC.

 Playing professional football in Europe for 5 years, he also represented his country Slovenia, playing for youth national team of Slovenia (14 appearances, one goal) and played in qualifications for the European Championship.
 He has also five years older brother Saša Kolman who is former football player and now football manager in Australia.